 Control your documents today

 Adapting to the new way of working requires you to identify the proper workflows in business operations, including how to maintain document security.
 Knowing the best practices on protecting confidential documents can minimize the chances of a detrimental data breach.
-Have clear protocols on storing and sharing confidential documents while working remotely within your company.
+Have clear protocols on storing and sending confidential documents while working remotely within your company.

 Digify helps you keep control of your documents after sending.
 It has comprehensive rights management, watermarking, tracking and protection features for files, videos and emails.
 If you’re interested in seeing how Digify can help increase your document security while working remotely, learn more or try it out by starting your 7-day free trial.